Key Takeaways

 FAQ

-Are autonomous trucks legal on public roads?
+Are autonomous trucks allowed on public roads?